bumptech/nitro/docs/nitro.md

  5. Subsequent frames are all sent in a `SECURE` frame wrapper.
 This payload is a nonce and a encrypted bytestring that contains the real frame (including frame envelope).
+ 6. The encrypted bytestrings are generated like so:
     When socket A sends a frame F to socket B, A encrypts F using
     (B.public_key, A.private_key, nonce).
 Socket
     B decrypts back to F using